AlgoMaster Logo

 Code

-The iterative approach is already very efficient.
-But it builds the string backwards and reverses at the end.
-What if we built it in the correct order from the start?
+The iterative approach builds the string backwards and reverses it at the end.
+Recursion can produce the characters in the correct order directly, without a separate reversal step.

 Approach 2: Recursive